-The Board continues to seek and evaluate potential acquisition opportunities, the focus of which is to find businesses that will enhance our customer proposition in automation and packaging solutions by extending our product range and our access to a broader range of customers in our key market sectors.
-Several opportunities are currently under evaluation and further updates will be provided as appropriate.
+The Board continues to seek and evaluate potential acquisition opportunities.
+Our focus is to identify businesses that will enhance our customer proposition in automation and packaging solutions by extending our product range and our access to a broader range of customers in our key market sectors.
+The Company will provide updates on acquisitions when appropriate to do so.